-If you are wondering how caramel bits would work in drop cookies, then this recipe is for you.
-It combines an earlier recipe with espresso powder, an egg yolk and caramel bits for Caramel Macchiato Cookies.
+If you are wondering how caramel bits would work in chocolate chip cookies, give these Salted Caramel Bits Chocolate Chip Cookies a try!
+Or better yet, add a little espresso powder for Caramel Macchiato Cookies.
+This recipe combines an earlier recipe with espresso powder, an egg yolk and Kraft Caramel Bits.

 Caramel Macchiato Cookies